NajiDevs/cf-v2ray-optimizer/README.md

 ---

 ## 🇺🇸 English Description

-This tool helps you optimize your custom V2Ray configurations created using Cloudflare Workers for maximum performance.
+This tool helps optimize your V2Ray configurations, whether created with Cloudflare Workers or using Cloudflare CDN-based domains, for maximum performance.

 ### 🎯 Optimization Mode Guide